palantir/bouncer/README.md

 ## Chaining bouncers together

 If there are multiple ASGs in your repo which need to be bounced in a particular order, chain their associated `null_resource`s together.
-Here I'm bouncing the Consul servers, then the Vault servers, and finally the Nomad workers, in order.
+Here I'm bouncing the Consul servers, then the Vault servers, then Nomad servers, and finally the Nomad workers, in order.

 ```terraform
 resource "null_resource" "consul_server_bouncer" {